 - The opportunity for residents to gain ownership of their tiny home.

-To assure success of our Homesteads (Cottage Courts) we plan to use an already proven method, created by Square One Villages in Eugene, OR in the development of their 3 successful Tiny Home Developments.
+To assure success of our Homesteads (Cottage Courts) we plan to use a combination of already proven models from around the country.
 The vast majority of successful Tiny Home Developments built across the U.S. have included a Resident Contract, or an agreement between the residents, the tiny home developers, and the surrounding community, to ensure all parties commit to creating the best environment for the community.
 Our Resident Contract includes stipulations like requiring residents to contribute a certain number of hours per week to improving the community, agreeing to forgo drug and alcohol use while on the property, and more.
 Each community in which we build a Cottage Court, community members will have an opportunity to review and approve the Resident Contract.

 At Homes for Hearts, we are committed to providing housing for residents of the Memphis community that are currently experiencing homelessness or at risk of being homeless.
 With that mission in mind, we are also committed to providing a case worker to each of our residents.
 The case worker will meet regularly with the resident to ensure they are connected to the services they need, including job assistance and training, healthcare, access to government assistance, and more.
 In addition, case workers will employ the ‘asset-based approach’ to reinforce the belief in our residents that each of them have skills and abilities they can contribute to the community.